turingschool-examples/a-tale-of-two-branches/README.md

 ### Charles Dickens and his editor

-Not a lot of people know that while writing a tale of two cities, Charles Dickens used Git to more efficiently work with his editor.
+Not a lot of people know that while writing A Tale of Two Cities, Charles Dickens used Git to more efficiently work with his editor.
 He was sick of his changes being overwritten by his editor, and found copying the editors changes he wanted to be inefficient.

 #### Situation 1: Keeping one change, and dumping the other